Choosing to pursue a college degree is an important decision.

 Services and Facilities for the Disabled

 Otterbein University adheres to Section 504 of the Rehabilitation Act to provide requested services for disabled students as specified by the requirements contained in the Americans with Disabilities (ADA) policy guidelines.
-The University encourages disabled students or parents to contact the Financial Aid Office if special arrangements are needed in regard to financial aid advising.
+The University encourages disabled students or parents to contact the Office of Financial Aid if special arrangements are needed in regard to financial aid advising.
 Also see Disability Services.

 Selective Service Registration